RWTHmediTEC/DistalFemoralUnifiedSagittalPlane/README.md

 ## Reference
 Please cite the following papers:<br/>
-- [Li 2010] Li et al. - Automating Analyses of the Distal Femur Articular Geometry Based on Three-Dimensional Surface Data.
+- Li et al. - Automating Analyses of the Distal Femur Articular Geometry Based on Three-Dimensional Surface Data.
 Annals of Biomedical Engineering (2010)
-- [Fischer 2020] Fischer et al. - A robust method for automatic identification of femoral landmarks, axes, planes and bone coordinate systems using surface models.
+- Fischer et al. - A robust method for automatic identification of femoral landmarks, axes, planes and bone coordinate systems using surface models.
 Scientific Reports (2020)

 ## Releases
 none

-## License
-EUPL v1.2

 ## Usage
 Clone and run *USP_example.m* in MATLAB to test the main function *USP.m*.
 Comment the different calls of the USP function to test several options.
 Type *help USP* to get a detailed description of the options.<br/>